Travel smarter in 2026 with our guide to the best cities for going solo—where to go, what to do, and how to make the most of every moment.

 - Compact city center easily explored on foot or bicycle

-- Excellent museums and galleries for solo exploration
+- Excellent museums and galleries designed for individual exploration

 4. Reykjavik, Iceland